frontity/docs/learning-frontity/settings.md

 # 2. Settings

-The first thing you should do when you start a new **Frontity** project is to configure your `frontity.settings.js`file.
-Let's see each concept you need to understand in order to use it properly.
+The first thing you should do when you start a new **Frontity** project is to configure your `frontity.settings.js` file.
+Let's take a look at each concept you need to understand in order to use it properly.

 ## Site